Actindo-AG/Documentation/Shopware6/Integration/01_ManageShopware6connection.md

     ![Create connection credentials](../../Assets/Screenshots/Channels/Settings/Connections/Shopware6/CreateConnectionCredentials.png "[Create connection credentials]")

-4. Enter the shops base URL in the *URL* field.
+4. Enter the shop base URL in the *URL* field.

 5. In a new browser window, go to your Shopware 6 backend and log in.
     The Shopware 6 dashboard is displayed.